 Joe was born and raised in Upstate New York and has lived in the same Irondequoit neighborhood for most of his life.
 The son of a Korean war veteran and lifelong Plumbers and Pipefitters union member, Joe learned early on from his parents the value of hard work and the principles of honesty and integrity.
-These ideals led him to pursue public service, where he has represented our community first in the County Legislature, then in the New York State Assembly as Majority Leader, and now in the United States House of Representatives where he serves on the Budget, Education and Labor, and Rules committees.
+These ideals led him to pursue public service, where he has represented our community first in the County Legislature, then in the New York State Assembly as Majority Leader, and now in the United States House of Representatives where he serves on the Appropriations, Budget, and Rules committees.

 Joe believes the most important investment we can make in our community is to invest in the people who call it home.
 As a former small business owner, Joe understands what it takes to build an economy that works for working people.
 That is why he is fighting to expand access to childcare for working families, increase the availability of affordable housing, strengthen workforce training programs, and support the needs of our community's businesses.